ritaturk/xenko-docs/manual/get-started/arrange-entities.md

 The Translation gizmo allows you to **move selected entities** in your scene.

 You can either move them along a single axis, along a plane or freely in 3D depending on the region of the gizmo clicked.
-To move your entities, click on the tranlation gizmo and drag the entities in the desired direction.
+To move your entities, click on the translation gizmo and **drag the entities** in the desired direction.

 The following video shows how you can translate an entity along one axis, a plane and freely in 3D.